dls197/StockApp/README.md

 ### On the Social page you can

 1. Search for other MarketView users
     - a.
-Upon searching for a (valid) MarketView username, thier profile will pop up
+Upon searching for a (valid) MarketView username, theirr profile will pop up
         - If they have a public stock folder, you can view the ticker symbols in it.
-You can click on the ticker symbols to see their information grpahically
+You can click on the ticker symbols to see their information graphically
     - You can see what others had to say about this user's profile based on the Comments section.
 To leave a new comment of your own, just enter the comment in the text field and hit submit!
 Note: the date/time of your comment will be recorded, and it will be linked to your username
     - You can see the user's full name and bio at the top of the popup screen